|

 demands that Pfizer take one of the following two actions:

-the price at which the drug can be purchased in generic form in countries
+Lower the retail price of Fluconazole (tablet of 200 mg.) to less than R4 --the price at which the drug can be purchased in generic form in countries

 where Pfizer does not have patent protection.

-this price, we demand that you grant a voluntary license to TAC so that we
+If your management decides that you are not willing to sell this drug atthis price, we demand that you grant a voluntary license to TAC so that we

 would be authorised to legally register imported or locally manufactured